Nigeria national rugby union team

-The Nigeria national rugby union team represent Nigeria in men's international rugby union.
+The Nigeria National Rugby Union team (The Stallions) represent Nigeria in men's international rugby union.
 Nigeria have thus far not qualified for a Rugby World Cup, but have competed in qualifying tournaments.

 Nigeria played their first international against Zimbabwe on 1 August 1987, losing by 111-12 in Nairobi.
 Their greatest success has been in the 2013 Africa Cup, where they beat Mauritius 63-3 in group 1C.

 Nigeria tried to qualify for the first time for the 2007 Rugby World Cup, but lost to Senegal (6-48) and Cameroon (8-18), and were eliminated.
 They also missed the presence at the 2011 Rugby World Cup, after losing to Cameroon (6-26), in the pre-qualifier.

-Players

 Previous squads

-Nigeria are currently in the Africa Bronze Cup (Division 1C) and will participate in this tournament again in 2017.
+Nigeria are currently in the top 10 of Africa Cup Sevens and top 16 of Africs Cup Fifteens. they will compete to gain promotion into the Africa Cup (Performance & First Division) in 2026.